ANSSI-FR/rust-guide/src/en/unsafe/ffi.md

-When calling Rust code from another language (e.g. C), the Rust code should be careful to never panic: since version [1.81.0](https://releases.rs/docs/1.81.0/), stack unwinding from Rust code into foreign code is not an undefined behavior anymore, but strict sepration of stack unwinding between languages is recommanded in order to prevent potential unwanted abortion[^ffi-panic-abort].
+When calling Rust code from another language (e.g. C), the Rust code should be careful to never panic: since version [1.81.0](https://releases.rs/docs/1.81.0/), stack unwinding from Rust code into foreign code is not an undefined behavior anymore, but strict separation of stack unwinding between languages is recommended in order to prevent potential unwanted abortion[^ffi-panic-abort].

 [^ffi-panic-abort]: More details can be found in the [unwinding specification @unwinding].